Editing Services for Businesses & Government Authors

 Grammar and mechanics

-Build and apply a custom style sheet for consistency in spelling, hyphenation, and capitalization.
+Build and apply a custom style sheet for consistent use of spelling, hyphenation, and acronyms.

-Ensure details, timelines, and facts align from start to finish.
+Ensure facts, timelines, and structure align from start to finish.

 Sentence flow